-Which city is cheaper, Roanoke or Blue Ridge?
+Which place is cheaper, Roanoke or Blue Ridge?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Blue Ridge and Roanoke.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Blue Ridge is a resort town, located in the northern part of Georgia in the vicinity of the Blue Ridge Mountain region of the Appalachian Mountain chain.
 It is a popular destination for outdoor adventures like hiking, backpacking, horseback riding, and even whitewater rafting.
 Whether you wish to stay in a cozy cabin or luxury resort, the environment is one enveloped by the natural beauty of mountain scenery.

 Roanoke is a charming city located in the western region of the U.S. state of Virginia.
 Sometimes called the "Star City of the South" or the "Magic City," Roanoke lies in the scenic Roanoke Valley with Mill Mountain as a local icon, topped with a lighted 100-foot star.
 The city itself is home to many museums and opportunities for shopping, dining, and entertainment.